zeroses123/RenAIme/README.md

 ## How the script works
 1. Your Scanner or you place PDF documents or images with random names in a specific folder.
 2. Your Mac automatically detects the new document and runs an OCR on the document (OCR makes the document readable and searchable)
-3. The OCR Text of the document is beeing sent to a local Large Language Model (LLM Vicuna 13B) via the LM Studio Local Server running on your localhost.
+3. The OCR Text of the document is beeing sent to a local Large Language Model via the LM Studio Local Server running on your localhost.
 4. The prompt in the Script tells the LLM what folders it should use and what kind of documents should go into that folder.
 The prompt also tells the LLM to define a filename for the document including the date according to the content of the document.
 5. The LLM returns a JSON to the Script including the filename and the folder.
 6. The Script then moves the old document into a Backup Folder and copies the new Readable PDF-File into the folder the LLM chose